jadb/cakephp-monolog/README.md

 ));
 ```

+Note that with CakePHP versions < 2.4 the engine name should instead be `Monolog.MonologLog`.

 Simple, no?
 But let's really do some serious logging, otherwise why bother moving away from the
 default [CakePHP logging][5] system?